Introduction to Bid Writing

 The course will provide you with the skills to submit successful funding bids, as well as an opportunity to develop your knowledge for your own continuing professional development.
 You will benefit from being taught by module leaders with successful experience of winning both small and large scale funding bids, as well as sitting on the panels that make the final decision.

-The course is delivered through blended learning with a mix of class-based and online learning activities to be flexible around your existing study or work commitments.
+The course is delivered Online, with a blend of learning activities released on a weekly basis and opportunity for live online sessions.
+This allows for flexible study around your existing study or work commitments.
 The content on the course is applicable to other sectors and can be tailored to suit the needs of the student group.

 What will you study?